DarkRiftNetworking/DarkRift.Documentation/advanced/debugging.md

 # Debugging
 There are a number of ways to debug DarkRift plugins which will moke solving issues much faster for you.
-This will gide you through using some of them
+This will guide you through using some of them

 Firstly, we discussed it earlier but the sniffer is a good way of telling you what data is getting to the server and what header data it contains.
 If you think a message isn’t reaching the server then check with the sniffer!